 If your customer has a Shopify customer profile but has not yet registered their account, they can click on the link under the login form.
 This will prompt the customer to enter their email address, and they will receive an activation link and a temporary customer portal link via email.

-You can edit what a customer can modify within their customer portal by clicking the wrench icon and selecting Customer portal in your Recharge Dashboard.
+You can edit what a customer can modify within their customer portal by clicking Settings and selecting Customer Portal in your merchant portal.
 See Customer portal controls for more information.

 Update billing and email information